-You can access Oak Leaf Trail here, or one of the other multitude of trails through the park or along the lake.
-They are more popular, but as you can see, there’s plenty of space, so even reactive dogs can get get the distance they need.
+Following Brady Street down to Prospect Avenue puts you on the trail that connects the East Side to the Lakefront.
+From here you can access Oak Leaf Trail, or one of the many other trails through the park or along the lake.
+They are more popular, but there’s plenty of space, so even reactive dogs like ours can get get the distance they need.

 The Wicked Hop is one of our favorite spots, because the outdoor seating is pet friendly and covered – to keep you out of the sun or rain.
 They even have heaters if you happen to be there on a chilly day!

 It’s always fun to go back to my alma mater and see how things have changed since I was there all those years ago!
 Of course, some things never change.
 The statue of Father Jaques Marquette, the Jesuit missionary the university is named after, still welcomes students and visitors.
 Gesu still stands as the iconic symbol of the university.
 And the St. Joan of Arc Chapel is still lovingly adorned in flowers.

 On this visit we made time for lunch at Sobelman’s.
 The food was great and they were really nice to the dogs.
 This is one of the only restaurants with an outside seating area and table service on campus, so we really appreciated them for being pet friendly!

 If you’re up for a little more exploring, drive south of downtown and hike the Seven Bridges Trail in Grant Park.
 The park itself is sprawling and offers magnificent views of Lake Michigan.
 And the trail, winding along through a wooded ravine, provides access to a rocky beach where the pups can splash.
 It’s a lovely place to take a picnic and your hammock for a relaxing afternoon.